-HOMICIDE SUPPORT GROUP

-offered by: Richmond Police Department and Full Circle Kimberley (804) 646-3862 or (804) 646-8749 Richmond Police Headquarters 1201 West Graham Road Richmond, VA 23220

-For adults and children who have lost a loved one from homicide.
-Meets every first Wednesday of the month 6:00 PM - 7:00 PM.
-Partners include: Richmond Police Major Crimes Division, Richmond Behavioral Health, Richmond Commonwealth Attorney's Office, and Full Circle.
+HOMICIDE SUPPORT GROUP Richmond Police Department Kimberley at (804) 646-3862 or (804) 646-8749 Richmond Police Headquarters 1201 West Graham Road Richmond, VA 23220 For adults and children who have lost a loved one from homicide.
+Meets every first Wednesday of the month 6:00 - 7:00 pm.
+Partners include: Richmond Police Major Crimes Division, Richmond Behavioral Health, and Richmond Commonwealth Attorney's Office.